Pinterest Pixel

 Excel TAN Formula

-This checks the tangent value and returns ‘Steep’ if it exceeds 1, which corresponds to a 45-degree angle, a common threshold for considering a slope steep.
+This checks the tangent value and returns ‘Steep’ if it exceeds 1, which corresponds to a 45-degree angle.

 • #VALUE!
 Error: This occurs if the input is not a numeric value.
-Ensure that the angle is a number or a cell reference containing a number.
+Makes sure that the angle is a number or a cell reference containing a number.

 Excel TAN Formula